UBC-MDS/fast_eda/README.md

 - `correlation_matrix_viz()`:
 Generate a correlation matrix visualization for numeric columns in a DataFrame.

+## Python Ecosystem Fit

 The `fast_eda` package fits into the broader Python ecosystem as a lightweight tool designed to simplify the initial stages of exploratory data analysis (EDA).
-While there are other Python packages that offer similar functionality, such as [ydata-profiling](https://github.com/ydataai/ydata-profiling), `fast_eda` differentiates itself by focusing on providing quick and efficient summary statistics, visualizations, and missing data counts in a minimalistic and easy-to-use format.
-FastEDA aims for speed and simplicity, making it ideal for users who need a quick, lightweight solution without overwhelming complexity.
+While there are other Python packages that offer similar functionality, such as [ydata-profiling](https://github.com/ydataai/ydata-profiling), `fast_eda` differentiates itself by focusing on providing quick and efficient summary statistics, visualizations, and missing data counts in a minimalistic and easy-to-use format. `fast_eda` aims for speed and simplicity, making it ideal for users who need a quick, lightweight solution without overwhelming complexity.

+Unlike  [ydata-profiling](https://github.com/ydataai/ydata-profiling) and `sweetviz`, which generate detailed, interactive HTML reports, fast_eda is designed for rapid, inline insights within a Jupyter Notebook or Python script, making it more suitable for quick exploratory work rather than full-fledged automated reporting.
+Additionally, fast_eda emphasizes computational efficiency, avoiding the performance overhead associated with generating large, complex reports.

 ## Installation